mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0007 | 0x0011 | 0x0002 | 0x0002 | SHA384 | ecdsa_secp384r1_sha384 |

-The hash used for the MLS transcript hash is the one referenced in the ciphersuite name.
-In the ciphersuites defined above, "SHA256", "SHA384", and "SHA512" refer, respectively, to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.
+The hash used for the MLS transcript hash is the one referenced in the cipher suite name.
+In the cipher suites defined above, "SHA256", "SHA384", and "SHA512" refer, respectively, to the SHA-256, SHA-384, and SHA-512 functions defined in {{SHS}}.

-In addition to the general requirements of {{additional-ciphersuites}}, future ciphersuites MUST meet the requirements of {{confidentiality-of-sender-data}}.
+In addition to the general requirements of {{additional-cipher-suites}}, future cipher suites MUST meet the requirements of {{confidentiality-of-sender-data}}.

-It is advisable to keep the number of ciphersuites low to increase the likelihood that clients can interoperate in a federated environment.
-The ciphersuites therefore include only modern, yet well-established algorithms.
+It is advisable to keep the number of cipher suites low to increase the likelihood that clients can interoperate in a federated environment.
+The cipher suites therefore include only modern, yet well-established algorithms.
 Depending on their requirements, clients can choose between two security levels (roughly 128-bit and 256-bit).
 Within the security levels, clients can choose between faster